Message From Sandra L. Barnes, Chair

-The research and teaching of Brown sociology faculty is guided by the systematic and scientific investigation of human behavior and social life.
+Our research and teaching are guided by the systematic and scientific investigation of human behavior and social life.
 Sociology connects.
 Sociology clarifies.
 Sociology empowers students to engage effectively with the world around them.
 We invite you to join us.